Using technology to detect and prevent psychosocial risks in the workplace

 Detecting and preventing psychosocial risks

-But whilst technology can sometimes be accused of playing a role in triggering mental health problems in the workplace, it also offers innovative solutions for detecting, preventing and managing psychosocial risks.
+But whilst technology can sometimes be accused of playing a role in triggering mental health problems in the workplace, it also offers innovative solutions for detecting, preventing and managing psychosocial risks.- Proactive monitoring: technological tools can monitor employee well-being indicators in real time.
+This data can help managers to quickly identify signs of stress or demotivation, thus enabling early intervention.

 - Anonymous and confidential communication: technological platforms provide a space where employees can report problems anonymously.
 This encourages open and frank communication about psychosocial risks without fear of adverse consequences.